 When external business conditions suddenly change (such as a jump in oil prices or interest rates), managers need to be able to quickly update their forecasts and analyze the impact of these changes on their projected business results.
 With the planning and forecasting capabilities provided by modern, cloud-based enterprise performance management (EPM) platforms, organizations can stay agile in the face of new business opportunities or unexpected downturns.

-To learn more about how cloud-based EPM platforms can help your organization transform planning and gain agility, register for our upcoming webinar: “Rolling Forecasts – How You Can Make Better Use of Excel.”
+To learn more about how cloud-based EPM platforms can help your organization transform planning and gain agility, watch our on-demand webinar: “Rolling Forecasts – How You Can Make Better Use of Excel.”